-

 OTHER WISDOMS

-- Pay more attention to which suits others don't pick (from the open cards) than what they do pick.
+- Pay more attention to which suits others avoid picking (from the open cards) than what they do pick.
 The suits they pick are often (or will be) visible in their history, and the numbers picked fit their cards at the moment.

-- When others struggle but you have many fitting hand cards, keep up the pressure: don't pick the open cards they don't want, and soon they'll stumble (and yield a new catapult suit).
+- When others are struggling while you have many fitting hand cards, consider keeping up the pressure: don't pick the open cards they don't want, and soon they'll stumble (and yield a new catapult suit).
+Of course, anyone may deflate the pressure.

 - Obviously, try not to show which suit you are.
 So stick to 1 or 2 chosen suits for catapults (the 3rd one can totally give you away) and keep your poker face.